Oozaku/codex-2022-exam/ex07/README.md

 ## Product

 Each product has an unique bar code and it is the primary key.
 Also it holds the product's name and the current price of the product.

+The price tags are different from the carts' on purpose, because I want to illustrate that the price of the products may have changed in the time between the time that the client bought the product and now.
+So we need the field price in cart for this reason.

 | <u>Barcode</u> | Name      | Price |
 |----------------|-----------|-------|